Skip to content

 Runs once when you open a new Claude Code session. atl session-start performs the boot-time work in order:

-1. Reflect platform core — refreshes the in-binary rules + skills into the global ~/.claude layer so it stays in lockstep with the installed atl version.
+1. Reflect platform core — refreshes the in-binary rules + skills into the global ~/.claude layer so it stays in lockstep with the installed atl version, and reflects any rules you authored via /rule into the Claude load surface (~/.claude/rules/).

 3. Doctor self-check — runs the queue-health + asset-integrity checks and surfaces (or auto-heals) anything not OK.

-4. Signal pending learnings — if the queue holds unprocessed learnings, prints a one-line atl: N learning(s) pending — run /drain to fold them into the knowledge base so Claude folds them in.
+4. Signal pending learnings — if the queue holds unprocessed learnings, prints a one-line atl: N learning(s) pending — auto-drain them now in a background subagent (per the learning-capture rule); Claude then spawns one background /drain subagent that folds them in automatically.

-SessionStart is the one Claude Code event that delivers hook stdout to Claude's context, so whatever session-start prints reaches Claude.
+SessionStart is the one Claude Code event that delivers hook stdout to Claude's context, so whatever session-start prints reaches Claude — including a gc orphan-awareness line (atl: N orphaned file(s) beside installed units — run atl gc to review) when unowned files sit beside installed units.
 It stays quiet when there's nothing worth surfacing, so a boring boot costs nothing.

 UserPromptSubmit — throttled in-session tick